kylef-archive/Curassow/README.md

 OS X for development, and the high performance pre-forking server on Currasow on Linux.

+#### Is there any example applications?

+Yes, check out the [Hello World example](https://github.com/kylef/Currasow-example-helloworld).

 ## License

 Currasow is licensed under the BSD license.
 See [LICENSE](LICENSE) for more